arhvel/LFCS/README.md

 # LFCS
-         # This is the l-Length Contiguous Frequent Subsequence (i.e., LCFS) Explorer.
+         This is the l-Length Contiguous Frequent Subsequence (i.e., LCFS) Explorer.
-         ## It mines and output a user-defined length of contiguous patterns with a SINGLE pass of the database.
+         It mines and output a user-defined length of contiguous patterns from a sequential database.
+         It is a vertical pattern mining algorithm (i.e. one single pass of the database).
-         ### This data mining explorer  avails:
+         This data mining explorer  avails:
          1. Provision of unique patterns repetitive frequencies.
          2. Provision of unique patterns relative and absolute support.
          3. Provision of unique patterns Super-sequence indexes.